mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 status: formatted
 date: 11-12-2012
 ---
-## Welcome, Overview
+## Welcome &amp; Overview
 Welcome to the Outpatient Autologous Stem Cell Transplant program at Memorial Sloan-Kettering Cancer Center.

 ### What's in This Guide
 This guide will help you learn about autologous stem cell transplantation; what it is, why it's been recommended for you and what happens in each phase of the transplant.
-The information in the guide will compliment the verbal information you receive from your healthcare team.
+The information in this guide will compliment the verbal information you receive from your healthcare team.

-### How To Use This Guide
+### How to Use This Guide
-You should read this guide completely at least once including any additional materials included at the back of the guide - then refer to the guide as your treatment progresses.
+You should read this guide at least once, including any additional materials included at the back of the guide.
+Refer to the guide as your treatment progresses.

-As you read through the guide make a note of any questions that come to mind.
+As you read through this guide make a note of any questions that come to mind.
 A member of your healthcare team will answer your questions when you see them next.

 ### Language Used In This Guide
-We've done our best to keep the number of medical terms in this guide to a minimum, however there are some words that we need you to understand so that you can participate fully in your treatment.
+We've done our best to limit the number of medical terms in this guide, however there are some words that we need you to understand so that you can.
 With this in mind, we've prepared a glossary of useful terms and included it at the back of this guide.

 ### We Need Your Help
 We are always improving the information we provide to patients and their families/friends.
 If you get to the end of this guide and can think of ways it could be improved (maybe there's something that was missing, or wasn't completely clear), please e-mail us at patiented@mskcc.org and we'll incorporate your feedback into the next version.

 ## Bone Marrow Basics

-### What is Bone Marrow, What Are Stem Cells?
+### What Is Bone Marrow?
+What Are Stem Cells?
 <div class="image-placeholder"><p>Image Placeholder:Diagram of the process by which stem cells become blood; marrow->stem cells->differentiated cells.
 The stock ones available online are not good and we can do better.</p></div>

-Bone marrow is a substance found in the spaces in the center of the larger bones in your body; your hip, breastbone and pelvis.
+Bone marrow is a substance found in the spaces in the center of the larger bones in your body: your hip, breastbone, and pelvis.

 Your bone marrow contains a large number of stem cells.
-Stem cells are immature cells that produce all of the blood cells in your body; the white blood cells that fight infection, red blood cells that carry oxygen and and platelets that clot to stop you from bleeding.
-Your stem cells are constantly dividing and changing into the different types of blood cells in your body - replacing older blood cells.
-As well as being found in your bone marrow, some stem cells also circulate in your bloodstream.
+Stem cells are immature cells that produce all of the blood cells in your body: the white blood cells that fight infection, red blood cells that carry oxygen, and platelets that clot to stop you from bleeding.
+Your stem cells are constantly dividing and changing into the different types of blood cells in your body&mdash;replacing older blood cells.
+Some stem cells also circulate in your bloodstream.

-You will hear your transplant referred to as a "bone marrow transplant" or a "stem cell transplant".
-Technically, stem cell transplant is more correct - as you'll receive an infusion of stem cells.
+You'll hear your transplant referred to as a "bone marrow transplant" or a "stem cell transplant."
+Technically, stem cell transplant is the more correct term, as you'll receive an infusion of stem cells.

 ### Autologous Stem Cell Transplant
 An autologous stem cell transplant is being recommended for you because, while you have cancer, you are in relatively good health and your doctors feel that a transplant is the best treatment for your specific disease.

-Autologous means "from yourself".
+Autologous means "from yourself."
 When you have an autologous stem cell transplant your stem cells are harvested from your body and then frozen before you receive chemotherapy.
-You will receive a very high-dose of chemotherapy to kill the cancer in your body.
-This very high dose of chemotherapy will also destroy most of the blood cells in your bone marrow and bloodstream.
+You will receive a very high dose of chemotherapy to kill the cancer in your body.
+This chemotherapy will also destroy most of the blood cells in your bone marrow and bloodstream.

 Collecting your stem cells beforehand allows us to then return your stem cells to you.
-Once your stem cells have been given back to you they will slowly start to make new immune and blood cells.
-You are literally receiving a stem cell transplant "from yourself".
+Once your stem cells have been given back to you they will slowly start to make new blood cells.
+You are literally receiving a stem cell transplant "from yourself."

-An autologous transplant has three key phases:
+An autologous transplant has 3 key phases:

 **Before** - You will prepare for your stem cell transplant.
 You will receive drugs that stimulate your body to make more stem cells than normal and encourage those stem cells to circulate in your bloodstream.
 Your stem cells will be harvested from your bloodstream and then stored.
 A central venous catheter will be inserted into your upper chest wall.

 <div class="image-placeholder"><p>Image Placeholder: An image/diagram of chemotherapy being given through the catheter. </p></div>

-**During** - You will receive your chemotherapy, called the "conditioning regimen", to kill the cancer cells.
+**During** - You will receive your chemotherapy, which is called the "conditioning regimen", to kill the cancer cells.
 Your stem cells and other blood cells will also be killed and you will lose your ability to make new blood cells.
 Your immune system will be severely compromised.
 Your stem cells will be taken from storage and infused into your body through your catheter.
 This is your stem cell transplant.

 <div class="image-placeholder"><p>Image Placeholder: An image/diagram of the process of engraftment. </p></div>

 **After** - The infused stem cells find their way through your bloodstream to your bones.
-Over time they take hold in your bones, a process called "engraftment".
+Over time they take hold in your bones, a process called "engraftment."
 They begin to divide and create healthy, new blood cells.
 Your immune and vital systems begin to return to normal.

 ### Outpatient Autologous Stem Cell Transplant
 Until relatively recently stem cell transplant patients would live in the hospital while undergoing treatment and would remain in the hospital for a period of their recovery (an inpatient transplant).